 - ¼ cup Water

-- Combine orange juice, sugar, water, and cranberries in a saucepan over high heat.
-Bring to a boil.
+- Combine orange juice, sugar, water, and cranberries in a large saucepan over medium-high heat.
+Bring to a boil, stirring often.

-- When sauce begins to boil, reduce heat to a low simmer.
-Simmer until the cranberries have all burst, about 15 minutes.
+- When sauce begins to boil, reduce heat to a low-medium.
+Simmer until the cranberries have all burst, and the sauce has reached your desired thickness, 12 to 20 minutes.
+(Note: Cooking the sauce for longer will result in a thicker, more chunky sauce.)

 - Allow cranberry sauce to cool completely.
-Store in the refrigerator for up to a week.
+Store in the refrigerator for up to two weeks.